GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/gke-cost-analytics.md

 ## Step 4 - Make sure you have the Kubernetes Engine API enabled

 {% hint style="warning" %}
-If you created the CMP service account in `Project A`, then “Kubernetes Engine API” needs to be enabled in the project in which you created the CMP service account, `Project A.`
+If you created the CMP service account in `Project A`, then "Kubernetes Engine API" needs to be enabled in the project in which you created the CMP service account, `Project A.`
 {% endhint %}

 ## Analyzing GKE Cost Data in the CMP